 Building Community Through the Power of Live Music

 Music is a living transaction between performers and listeners; without these two, music cannot exist.
-The Binghamton Philharmonic makes an indispensable contribution to the artistic life of our region by bringing professional musicians and audiences together for concerts, educational programs and collaborations which stimulate and expand possibilities for music for a broad regional audience.
+To that end, the Binghamton Philharmonic makes an indispensable contribution to the artistic life of our region by bringing professional musicians and audiences together for concerts, educational programs and collaborations which stimulate and expand possibilities for music for a broad cross-sectional audience spanning a 75-mile radius.

 The Binghamton Philharmonic is the Southern Tier's largest and longest-serving symphony orchestra (as well as Broome County’s only professional symphony orchestra).
 Founded by cellist/conductor Fritz Wallenberg and his wife, violinist Marianne Wallenberg in 1955 as the Binghamton Symphony and Choral Society, its purpose was to provide the Southern Tier of New York with live, full-scale orchestral works.